dubit/unity-localisation/Docs/BasicUsage.md

 This will automatically update any localisation-sensitive components.

-## Extending AbsrtactLocalisedObject
+## Extending AbstractLocalisedObject
 In some situations you may want to set the text, sprite, or audio on a different component other than `Text`, `Image` or `AudioSource`.

 For example you may want to set the text on a `TextMeshPro` object.
-To accomplish this just extend `AbsrtactLocalisedObject` and make the relevant changes.
+To accomplish this just extend `AbstractLocalisedObject` and make the relevant changes.
 #endif
 eg: